-Selling is permitted from 06:00 until 20:00.
+Selling is permitted on the streets.
 Areas in some cities may be classified as no-sell zones; check your local municipality’s website to see where you can sell.

 Where to celebrate King’s Day

-Most towns and cities have fairground attractions and music events lined up, with many kicking off on King’s day eve, or King’s Night (Koningsnacht), on 26 April.
+Most towns and cities have fairground attractions and music events lined up, with many kicking off on King’s Day eve, or King’s Night (Koningsnacht), on 26 April.
 You will find an array of DJ events and parties held around the Netherlands.
-Kingsland Festival Amsterdam and Kingsland Festival Den Bosch will feature some top Dutch and international DJs this year.
-You generally need to buy tickets ahead of time to enter these events;be aware that tickets typically sell out early.
+Kingsland Festival Amsterdam and Kingsland Festival Den Bosch will feature some top Dutch and international DJ’s.
+You need to buy tickets ahead of time to enter these events, and be aware that tickets typically sell out early.